simsontilak/unix-commands-for-data/README.md

-# unix-commands-for-data
-## Basic commands
+# Unix commands useful in data analysis

-### First I need to get an understanding for the size of the file - use wc command
+## First I need to get an understanding for the size of the file - use wc command
 ### wc
 <b>wc -l <filename></b> counts the number of lines in a file <br>
 <b>wc -w <filename></b> counts the number of words (delimited by any space chars) in a file <br>